exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-Field text is shown when `selectbox` value is "Show Text 1" or "Show Text 2"
+Field text is shown when the `selectbox` value is "Show Text 1" or "Show Text 2"

 ```java
 public class Component {